Campaign launched to prevent vehicle-related workplace accidents

 Since June, more than 300 enforcement actions have been taken against errant employers for vehicle-related safety infringements.
 Two companies were also fined in separate cases for failing to take adequate safety measures, leading to the deaths of two prime mover drivers.

-As part of the campaign, MOM has produced a video to highlight the issue of blind spots to drivers and pedestrians, which can be found on its website and Facebook and YouTube pages.
+As part of the campaign, WSH Council has produced a video to highlight the issue of blind spots to drivers and pedestrians, which can be found on its website and Facebook and YouTube pages.

 MOM will also launch its Managing Onsite Vehicular Safety programme in September to guide companies on how to improve and implement onsite traffic safety management plans.